iulianInternal/DiskManager/README.md

     cmake --build .

-Tested on Windows and on Linux (Debian).
+Tested on Windows and on Linux (Debian), but may be unnoticed bugs.
-If you find bugs in untested OS, open an issue.
+If you find any bugs, open an issue.

 License
 -------